skytides/FulfillSpigot/README.md

 Please ensure **all credits** are properly given if you decide to use patches from FulfillSpigot in your own projects.

+PS: I will continue the development again if we reach 100 stars.

 _Development started: 07/04/2023_
 _Abandoned: 08/18/2024_